alaurenson/Shantou-2018/Assembly/Full_assembly/readme.md

 ### First, some comments on how we're going to approach the rest of this course:

 Now that we're beginning to deal with full datasets, we've gotten to the point where our personal laptops may struggle to handle such work, at least in a reasonable amount of time...
-A large assembly could take a WEEK or more, even on very good machines.
+A large assembly could take a week or more, even on very good machines.

 In bioinformatics, we'll often make use of powerful remote servers, or computer clusters, or even cloud computing (via services like Amazon) to accomplish our goals.
 Where your laptop might have a CPU with 4 or 8 cores, a server will have 24 CPUs with 8 cores each.
 Usually, we operate servers through the terminal, much like we've been doing - so it should hopefully feel familiar!